TylerAuer/bad-calculators/README.md

 - Add tooltips or similar for non-arithmetic operations
 - Handle puzzles marked as "disabled"
 - Custom CSS (colors) for each level
+- Make it so you can't highlight text in ResolveModal

 ### Bugs